-2 Massachusetts | National Low Income Housing Coalition (nlihc.org)
+1 Massachusetts | National Low Income Housing Coalition (nlihc.org)

-3 Prosperity Now Scorecard
+2 Prosperity Now Scorecard

-- ✓ Increase Funding Levels for Affordable Rental & Homeownership Opportunities Utilize the state's operating and capital budgets, as well as other available funding sources, to increase funding for affordable rental and homeownership development and preservation. - ✓ Establish Sustainable Funding Revenue for Affordable Housing Explore options such as increasing the Deeds Excise Tax and enabling local real estate transfer fees to establish a dedicated funding stream for affordable housing. - ✓ Invest dollars in programs that meet the diverse housing needs of residents This includes family rental housing, senior rental housing, supportive housing, community-scale projects, homeownership opportunities, and acquisition of naturally occurring affordable housing. - ✓ Ensure equitable implementation of the MBTA Zoning Requirements Encourage and incentivize the creation of affordable housing in the MBTA multi-family zoning districts.
+- ✓ Invest dollars in programs that meet the diverse housing needs of residents - This includes family rental housing, senior rental housing, supportive housing, community-scale projects in small towns and in urban infill locations, homeownership opportunities, and acquisition of naturally occurring affordable housing. - ✓ Ensure equitable implementation of the MBTA Zoning Requirements Encourage and incentivize the creation of affordable housing in the MBTA multi-family zoning districts, and encourage communities across the State to amend zoning to allow more housing options, such as accessory dwelling units, as of right.

-2. Build & Sustain Healthy Homes & Neighborhoods
+2. Build & Sustain Healthy Homes & Healthy Neighborhoods

-Massachusetts has among the oldest housing stock in the nation, with approximately 70% of homes in Massachusetts constructed before lead paint was banned in 1978,4 and too many homes in need of urgent repairs and upgrades.
+Massachusetts has among the oldest housing stock in the nation, with approximately 70% of homes in Massachusetts constructed before lead paint was banned in 1978,3 and too many homes in need of urgent repairs and upgrades.
 Massachusetts homes need dedicated funding to address housing rehabilitation needs, make homes lead-safe, energy efficient, and to enhance efforts to address broader neighborhood stabilization needs.